edenx/edenx.github.io/_posts/2020-10-07-greens-functions.md

 \norm{f}_{\calH} = \int_D |Lf(x)|^2 \;dx.
 $$
 </div>
-The operator $L$ is sometimes called the regularisation operator [3,4,5].
+The operator $L$ is also called the regularisation operator in [3,4,5].

 <h2 class="section-heading">Extension to discrete Green's functions</h2>